Orange County SC

 Orange County Soccer Club is an American soccer team based in the Orange County, California city of Irvine.
-Founded in 2010 as the Los Angeles Blues, the team currently plays in the second tier USL Championship.
+Founded in 2010 as the Los Angeles Blues, the team currently plays in the Western Conference of the USL Championship, the second tier of the American soccer system.

 The team plays its home games at Championship Soccer Stadium, located inside Great Park in Irvine.

 History

 The then Los Angeles Blues were founded by Iranian-American businessman Ali Mansouri in 1998 and announced as a USL Pro expansion franchise on December 7, 2010.
 The team was associated with the United Soccer Leagues W-League team LA Blues, and is part of the larger Orange County Blues organization, which has competed in Los Angeles-area amateur leagues since 1998.
 They introduced their first three players—goalkeeper Oscar Dautt and midfielders Cesar Rivera and Josh Tudela—at a formal launch event on December 14, 2010.

 After an extensive pre-season, the Blues played their first games in the Caribbean over the weekend of April 15–17, 2011, a 3–0 victory over Sevilla Puerto Rico, and a 2–1 victory over Antigua Barracuda.
 The first goal in franchise history was scored by Cesar Rivera.

 In January 2012, the Blues announced the hiring of Steve Donner (formerly CEO of Orlando City) as vice president of business operations to focus on improving marketing for the club and to bring professionalism to the front-office.
 The first game of the 2012 season reflected these efforts with a 2,432 attendance compared to 696 for the first home game in 2011 (the Blues averaged 382 during the 2011 season).

-In 2016, the team was purchased by American businessman James Keston, rebranded to Orange County SC.
+In September 2016, the team was purchased by American businessman James Keston for $5 million and rebranded to Orange County SC.
+Keston had unsuccessfully attempted to purchase expansion teams in Major League Soccer for Portland, Oregon, and Seattle in the 2000s.
 Prior to the 2017 season, Orange County became the USL affiliate of Los Angeles FC in a multi-year deal, which was ended after 2018.
 The team won the Western Conference Regular Season Title in 2018 with 20 Wins, 8 losses and 6 ties.
 They defeated Saint Louis FC and Reno 1868 FC before losing 2–1 to Phoenix Rising FC in the Western Conference Final.
 Thomas Enevoldsen scored 20 goals and was named to the All-League First Team along with Aodhan Quinn.